-Christian Thompson’s work explores notions of identity, cultural hybridity, and history—often referring to the relationships between these concepts and the environment.
-Formally trained as a sculptor, Thompson’s multidisciplinary practice engages mediums such as photography, video, sculpture, performance, and sound.
+Christian Thompson's work explores notions of identity, cultural hybridity and history—often referring to the relationships between these concepts and the environment.
+Formally trained as a sculptor, Thompson's multidisciplinary practice engages mediums such as photography, video, sculpture, performance and voice to explore sexuality, gender, race and memory.
+His remarkable flower wall works powerfully connect Thompson to country; other recent work has been inspired by Aboriginal archives held at the Pitt Rivers Museum in Oxford, envisioning a contemporary response to themes of the archive, spiritual repatriation and belonging.

 Thompson's ability to present a provocative sense of uncertainty about his personal identity—and by extension our world today—tests our collective visual memories without allowing for oversimplified answers.